metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `ports` (Attributes List) List of ports to be forwarded to the virtual machine. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--devices--watchdog--ports))
 - `slirp` (Map of String) InterfaceSlirp connects to a given network using QEMU user networking mode.
 - `sriov` (Map of String) InterfaceSRIOV connects to a given network by passing-through an SR-IOV PCI device via vfio.
+- `state` (String) State represents the requested operational state of the interface.
+The (only) value supported is 'absent', expressing a request to remove the interface.
 - `tag` (String) If specified, the virtual network interface address and its tag will be provided to the guest via config drive

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--devices--watchdog--dhcp_options"></a>